cmsd2/codelauf/README.md

-if the worker machine is lost, it can be recovered by starting a new one and re-mirroring the git repositories named in zookeeper. this process is automatic.
+if the worker machine is lost, it can be recovered by starting a new one and re-mirroring the git repositories named in zookeeper. this process is automatic. zookeeper also holds the indexed commit id of each branch as a backup, so no re-indexing is needed

 if zookeeper is lost, its configuration will need to be recreated, and the codelauf worker restarted.